Non-critical equivariant L-values of modular abelian varieties: The equivariant Beilinson conjecture

-Let $E$ be a subfield of $\Qb$, and let $A$ be a finite-dimensional semisimple $E$-algebra.
+Let $E$ be a number field, and let $A$ be a finite-dimensional semisimple $E$-algebra.
 The $A$-equivariant versions of the Beilinson conjectures are most conveniently formulated using the relative $K$-group $K_0(A,\R)$.
 Recall that $K_0(A,\R)$ is an abelian group generated by triples $(X,f,Y)$ where $X$ and $Y$ are finitely generated $A$-modules and $f : X_\R \to Y_\R$ is an isomorphism of $A_\R$-modules \cite[p.
 215]{swan}.
-Note that $X$ and $Y$ are automatically projective since $A$ is semisimple (however, some care is needed since $A_\R$ need not be semisimple).
+Note that $X$ and $Y$ are automatically projective since $A$ is semisimple.
 This group sits in an exact sequence \cite[Thm 15.5]{swan}

 \begin{lem} The map $K_0(A) \to K_0(A_\R)$ is injective. \end{lem}

 \begin{proof} It suffices to consider the case where $A$ is simple, in other words $A=M_n(D)$ for some division algebra $D$ over $E$.
 Since $K_0(M_n(B))$ is canonically isomorphic to $K_0(B)$ for every ring $B$, it suffices to prove the injectivity of $K_0(D) \to K_0(D_\R)$.
 Let $\sigma$ be an embedding of $E$ into $\CC$.
 Since $D \otimes_{E,\sigma} \CC$ is semisimple, there exists a ring morphism $D \otimes_{E,\sigma} \CC \to M_n(\CC)$.
 Now the composite map